Is Mediterranean Sea Bass and Sea Bream Sustainable and Ethical?

 This Code of Conduct has been developed by PerformFISH partners in collaboration with relevant stakeholders.
 It acknowledges the elevated nutritional, economic, social, environmental, and cultural importance of MMFF.
 It embraces and promotes the interests of all those concerned with this industry and provides a common quality framework to strengthen MMFF.

 The full Code of Conduct can be accessed by clicking on the image below.

-According to health specialists, as a rich source of omega-3 highly unsaturated fatty acids, eating cultured sea bass and gilthead sea bream twice a week been shown to help maintain heart health.
+Preparing Sea Bream and Sea Bass is much easier than you might realise!
+Both fish can be served in a wide variety of cuisines and can be cooked quickly and easily.
+Not only that, but according to health specialists, as a rich source of omega-3 highly unsaturated fatty acids, eating cultured sea bass and gilthead sea bream twice a week been shown to help maintain heart health.

 Source: Alison Walker

 2 tsp clear honey

 small bunch parsley, chopped

 1. Heat oven to 200 ⁰C/180 ⁰C fan/gas 6.
 Place each sea bass fillet, skin-side down, on individual squares of foil.
 Mix together the orange zest, honey, mustard, 1 tbsp olive oil and some seasoning, and drizzle it over the fillets.
 Pull the sides of the foil up and twist the edges together to make individual parcels.
 Place the parcels on a baking tray and bake in the oven for 10 mins until the fish is just cooked and flakes easily when pressed with a knife.